What is a High-Risk Business? What Does This Mean for Your Bottom Line?

 Some Risk Factors You Can Control

-No. You can still be classified as a high-risk business, no matter what MCC you fall under.
-Processors and financial institutions look at how typical businesses in your vertical perform, but they also examine your business specifically.
+No. You can still be classified as a high-risk business, no matter your MCC.
+Processors and financial institutions look at how typical businesses in your vertical perform and examine your business specifically.
 They want to know that working with you is a reasonably safe investment.

 - Your business has been put on the MATCH (terminated merchant) list within the last 5 years.